Keywords

 The physiological stress from elevated temperatures can also lead to systemic inflammation, which can affect the mammary glands.
 Inflammatory cytokines such as IL-6 and TNF-α may increase, potentially disrupting normal cellular functions within the mammary glands and further impairing milk production and quality (Abdelnour et al., 2019; Chen et al., 2023).
 Additionally, heat stress may exacerbate underlying health conditions, such as hypertension or diabetes, which can further complicate lactation.

-Excess heat’s effects on lactating infants.
+Impact of Excess Heat on Chestfed Infants.
 For infants, the impact of heat on lactation can be severe.
-Reduced milk production due to heat stress can lead to insufficient nutrient intake, affecting the infant’s growth and development.
+Reduced milk production due to heat stress can lead to insufficient nutrient intake, affecting the infant’s growth and development (Bernabucci et al., 2013; Lefebvre et al., 2024).
 Breast milk provides essential hydration, particularly in hot climates, and any reduction in its availability can increase the risk of dehydration in infants (Bernabucci et al., 2013).
 Furthermore, the quality of breast milk can be compromised under heat stress, with potential changes in its composition affecting the balance of nutrients, antibodies, and other bioactive components critical for the infant’s health (Bernabucci et al., 2013).

-Overall, health risks.
+Overall Health Risks for Lactating Individuals and Infants.
 Both lactating individuals and their infants face increased health risks during periods of high heat.
 Lactating individuals experiencing heat stress may suffer from symptoms such as fatigue, dizziness, and heat exhaustion, which can affect their ability to care for their infants effectively (Lefebvre et al., 2024).
 For infants, the combination of reduced milk intake and increased susceptibility to heat can lead to severe dehydration, electrolyte imbalances, and heat-related illnesses, potentially requiring medical intervention (Lefebvre et al., 2024).

 In summary, understanding the pathophysiology of the effects of heat on lactation is crucial for developing strategies to mitigate these risks.
 Ensuring adequate hydration, maintaining a cool environment, and monitoring both lactating individuals and their infants for signs of heat stress are essential steps in safeguarding their health during periods of elevated temperatures.